Tsumekiri/Easier-ElonaPlusCustom-GX/README.md

 - Increased max trained potential to 999
 - Receive p + 10 PP on each quest
 - Removed death-crest mechanic
+- Plants will not wither
+- Harvesting plants will drop 1 seed
+- Blackjack will not use up your chips
+- Player can cheat indefinitely in blackjack

 As I said, basically a cheaty Overdose mode.
 Otherwise, it stays the same as the main repository.